Swechchha16/Mini-Projects/README.md

 Containing mini projects :
-1. Calculator made by using HTML, CSS and JavaScript
+Task 1.
+Calculator made by using HTML, CSS and JavaScript Task 2.
+Tribute page using HTML and CSS
-2. Temperature Converter using HTML, CSS and JavaScript
+Task 3.
+Temperature Converter using HTML, CSS and JavaScript
-3. Tribute page using HTML and CSS